nihardalal/supernovacosmology/README.md

 # Supernova Cosmology
+Polaris Project for doing cosmology with Type Ia supernova!

+# Schedule

+Take a look at the Example_Project_Outline document for a potential schedule.

+# Code
+All the code is run through the SupernovaCosmology.ipynb file

-Polaris Project for doing cosmology with Type Ia supernova Please make copies of the colab notebook to put in your own drives.
+Please make copies of the colab notebook to put in your own drives :)